Speaking & Listening

 Spelling, Punctuation and Grammar (SPaG)

-Following this, the children benefit from SPaG Monday.
-This is the first English lesson at the start of each week which aims to support the pre-learning prior to a new genre starting or to support the current learning within a genre being taught.
-For example, if the children are about the begin or are in the middle of ‘Instructions’ as a genre, the use of imperative verbs would be a focus during the SPaG Monday lesson in order to support the identifying and using of them in the pupils’ reading and writing.
+This is the first English lesson at the start of each week aims to support the pre-learning prior to a new genre starting or to support the current learning within a genre being taught.
+For example, if the children are about to begin or are in the middle of ‘Instructions’ as a genre, the use of imperative verbs would be a focus during the SPaG lesson in order to support the identifying and using of them in the pupils’ reading and writing.
+The SPaG lesson concept would then be revisited through each relevant English lesson in the same week through the sentence accuracy activity in the Ready Steady Write lesson.